80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a noise made by air released from your stomach through the mouth

-Example sentence He felt really embarrassed when he burped in front of Emma.
+Example in a sentence He felt really embarrassed when he burped in front of Emma.

 11. Buzz